 For the sugar syrup:

-Soak the potato glass in water until soft, about 30 minutes.
+Soak the glass noodles in water until soft, about 30 minutes.

 Use a tweezer to pluck out any hairs on the surface of the pork belly skin.
 Dice it into roughly 1-inch cubes.

 Bring a pot of water to a boil, and add the pork belly and 3 slices of ginger.
 Cook on high heat until the water comes back to a boil.
 Take out the pork belly and set aside.